CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Method

-Instead of directly using a single image or text prompt as conditions, we leverage recent multi-view diffusion models to produce multi-view images from the input single image or text prompt.
-The multi-view conditioned 3D diffusion model enables robust and accurate 3D generation of various shapes.
+\paragraph{3D Shape VAE.} Following~\cite{zhao2023michelangelo}, we adopt a Perceiver-based~\cite{jaegle2021perceiver} shape VAE to encode the 3D shape into a set of latent vectors $\latentset$ and then decode them to reconstruct the neural field of the original 3D shape.
+Figure~\ref{fig:3dnativegeneration}(a) shows the network architecture.
+Specifically, for each 3D shape, we first sample on the 3D surface to obtain a set of points $\points_{c}\in\mathbb{R}^{\numpoints\times3}$, as well as a set of surface normal vectors $\points_{n}\in\mathbb{R}^{\numpoints\times3}$ at these point positions.
+The encoder is trained to map points $\mathbf{P}_c$ and $\mathbf{P}_n$ into a latent vector set $\mathbf{Z}$, which a decoder then translates into an implicit field representation.
+Notably, we replace the original occupancy field with a TSDF field using a threshold of $1/256$ for stable optimization and better performance.

-\paragraph{Generating MV Images as Intermediate Conditions.} Multi-view (MV) images generated by recent MV diffusion models offer richer geometric and contextual priors compared to using a single image or text alone.
-Importantly, adopting MV images leads to a unified scheme that avoids the need for separately training text-conditioned and single-image-conditioned models.
-As a result, the recent text-to-MV~\cite{shi2023MVDream,li2023instant3d} and image-to-MV~\cite{wang2024crm,long2023wonder3d} methods are leveraged to generate multi-view images.
-Formally, we can express the process as,
+\paragraph{Multi-view Guided 3D Diffusion Model.} Instead of directly using the input single image or text prompt as conditioning, our DiT-based diffusion model is conditioned on the multi-view (MV) images that capture the target 3D asset.
+During inference the pre-trained text-based~\cite{shi2023MVDream} or image-based~\cite{wang2024crm, long2023wonder3d, li2024era3d} MV diffusion models are used to generate the corresponding MV image from the input single image or text prompt accordingly.
+MV images generated by recent MV diffusion models offer richer geometric and contextual information compared to using a single image or text alone.
+As a result, the multi-view conditioned DiT model enables improved generation of various 3D shapes, particularly on unobserved regions from the single input image.